culvertsoft/mgen/index_c_using_gen_code.md

 This example shows how to serialize generic objects to JSON and back.
 For simplicity we will serialize to std::strings, but we could just as well serialiize to generic data sink - just a class having a write(void*, int) method.

-First we use the following includes and namespace directives:
+In this example we use the following includes and namespace directives, and create a global class registry for our following functions to use:

     #include <iostream>